Colin Lyman: Management career

 Lyman was appointed as player-manager at Birmingham Combination club Nuneaton Borough on 2 August 1948.
-He brought 24-year old Walsall forward Jimmy Campbell, as well as Arsenal inside-forward David Metzger and Notts County goalkeeper Harold Orgill.
+He brought 24-year-old Walsall forward Jimmy Campbell, as well as Arsenal inside-forward David Metzger and Notts County goalkeeper Harold Orgill.
 He led the club to lift the Birmingham Senior Cup and a second-place league finish to Bedworth Town, with Lyman contributing 18 goals from 35 games.
-He strengthened the squad by signing 23-year old outside-left Alan Daley from Mansfield Town.
+He strengthened the squad by signing 23-year-old outside-left Alan Daley from Mansfield Town.
 They finished third in the 1949–50 season and reached the third round of the FA Cup for the first time in the club's history, beating Bedworth Town, Moira United, Atherstone Town, Gresley Rovers, Wellington Town, King's Lynn and Mossley, before they were eliminated by Exeter City.
 Speaking at the end of season dinner he declared that: "I know my directors are keen to see first-class football in Nuneaton the same as myself, but there is a long way to go yet.
 There are other clubs with the same idea, but if we get the support, I think in a few years first class football will be seen in Nuneaton."
 In an attempt to overcome champions Bedworth Town, he signed their inside-left Jim McKeown, who was regarded as one of the division's finest players.
 He also brought in Ralph Dulson at inside-right, who had helped Linby Colliery to the Central Alliance title.
 The front three was completed with the arrival of Latvia international Eddie Freimanis from Northampton Town.
-Lyman resigned in December 1950 so as to take up another job.
+Lyman resigned in December 1950 to take up another job.
 He went on to serve Long Eaton Town as player-manager and played for British Timken.